-The Michael Bereman Award for Innovative Clinical Proteomics recognizes recent innovations in clinical proteomics from early- and mid-career scientists.
+The Michael S. Bereman Award for Innovative Clinical Proteomics recognizes recent innovations in clinical proteomics from early- and mid-career scientists.
 The awardee is honored at the annual meeting of MSACL, where they will be invited to give a lecture.
-Nominees will be reviewed annually by a rolling award committee made up of the previous 2 years awardees.
+Nominees will be reviewed annually by a rolling award committee.

-This year's Michael Bereman Award for Innovative Clinical Proteomics is proudly sponsored by Agilent with an MSACL Educational Grant Fund donation of $10,000.
-The MSACL Educational Grant program provides awards to early and mid-career community members to fund conference and short course attendance.
+This year's Michael S. Bereman Award for Innovative Clinical Proteomics is proudly sponsored by Agilent with an MSACL Open Educational Grant Fund donation of $10,000.
+The MSACL Open Educational Grant program provides awards to early and mid-career community members to fund conference and short course attendance.

 Michael Bereman passed on March 17, 2021.
-Following a diagnosis of ALS in 2015 he has been racing against time for the past 5+ years; more time than is generally expected -
+Following a diagnosis of ALS in 2015 he was

 He returned for MSACL 2016 and 2017 in Palm Springs to reprise his co-instructor role in the Quantitative Proteomics course, but with a heavier burden, and not one I was aware of until later.
-But, you know what? he was still at the reg desk making us laugh.
+But, you know what?
+Michael was still at the registration desk making us laugh.
 His smiling face remains in my memories and thoughts, now forever.